EXA-UQ/EXAUQ-Toolbox/docs/designers/tutorials/training_gp_tutorial.md

 x2 = Input(1, 0)  # i.e. (1, 0)
 ```

-`Input`s behave like `tuple`s, in that we can get their length (i.e. the dimension of
+[`Input`][exauq.core.modelling.Input]s behave like `tuple`s, in that we can get their
-the input point) and access the individual coordinates using Python's (0-based) indexing.
+length (i.e. the dimension of the input point) and access the individual coordinates using
+Python's (0-based) indexing.

 ``` { .python .copy }